chabermehl/Pinball/README.md

 Pinball

 Runs from executable jar file on my machine.
 Is not working on anything else.
-I tried every way of making a jar on the front page of google and no dice.
+I tried every way of making a jar on the first page of google and no dice.

 GameManager.java is the entry point.